att/CSO-SBoM/README.md

 ## Copyright (c) 2019 AT&T Intellectual Property.
 All rights reserved.

-To Do List:
-* do each of these or make issue for each
-* issues in 3
-* make an issue for each of 4.n,5

 # Astra-SBoM
 Routines to assist in creating and using Software Bill of Materials for Astra.
 This is a work in progress and probably